microsoft/vcpkg-docs/vcpkg/get_started/get-started-linux.md

 1. Run CMake configuration

-    To allows the CMake project system to recognize C++ libraries provided by vcpkg, you'll need to provide the `vcpkg.cmake` toolchain file.
+    To allow the CMake project system to recognize C++ libraries provided by vcpkg, you'll need to provide the `vcpkg.cmake` toolchain file.

     First, set the `VCPKG_ROOT` environment variable: